saketd403/Visualizing-and-Understanding-Convolutional-neural-networks/README.md

  ![kangaroo](https://user-images.githubusercontent.com/20341653/43394102-2a3ea782-9417-11e8-974f-9b9eee6c1cb5.jpg)

- Features detected in feature map 127 of convolutional layer 3 of block 3-
+ Features detected in feature map 127 of convolutional layer 3 of block 3 of VGG16 model-

 ![kangarooblock3_conv3_127_all](https://user-images.githubusercontent.com/20341653/43394117-345869a6-9417-11e8-8a40-bb6bf15f611b.png)

+**Part 2- Occlusion sensitivity**
+This experiment is carried out to test if the convnet is actualy locating and detecting the desired object in image and not some pattern or object in background.

+The experiment is described in notebook- "Occlusion experiment".The experiment is carried out on MNIST hanwritten digit data set.

+Original image -